PhilSwiss/chartist/README.md

     In this case, you have to submit the size of the chars, because autodetection will not work.

+Render a proportional font (some letters have different widths) by using a width table:

+    $ chartist.py font-oneliner-asciirelative-flexwidth.png testtext.txt -w font-widthtable.txt

+    By default the widths of the chars/letters are of a fixed size.

 Commandline options
 ===================